awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-configuration.md

 The X\-Ray daemon supports the following environment variables:
 + `AWS_REGION` – Specifies the [AWS Region](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration-region) of the X\-Ray service endpoint\.
 + `HTTPS_PROXY` – Specifies a proxy address for the daemon to upload segments through\.
 This can be either the DNS domain names or IP addresses and port numbers used by your proxy servers\.
+Must be specified in URL format with protocol the proxy uses, such as `https://10.0.0.42:4443` or `http://10.0.0.42:8080`\.

 ## Using command line options<a name="xray-daemon-configuration-commandline"></a>